 Client Support Handbook

 This handbook aims to help you to receive the most efficient level of service possible when requesting assistance from the TERMINALFOUR Client Support Team.
-TERMINALFOUR are committed to providing you with the highest level of customer service.
-If you feel we could make improvements in any area, please do not hesitate to let us know.
+TERMINALFOUR is committed to providing you with the highest level of customer service.
+If you feel we could make improvements let us know.

 This document is an overview of your "Remote Access Support" agreement.
 For exact details, please refer to your agreement.

 Access to TERMINALFOUR for third parties can only be granted upon approval by TERMINALFOUR.